 Now, years later, I wonder if she is happy in Nepal.
 “I would be happier in Tibet because this is not my place, but this is the only place I can be.
 His Holiness the Dalai Lama chose to leave and all the monasteries were destroyed.
 We had nothing left but the Dalai Lama, so we must also come to Nepal.”

 The philosopher George Santayana said, “Those who cannot remember the past are condemned to repeat it.”
 Like the generation that fought in World War II, I worry that these courageous Tibetans will take their stories to the grave with them, so I am grateful for having an opportunity to document even two such stories, especially since Tibetans living in Tibet are not able to speak freely about the political situation in their country.

-My trip to Jampaling Tibetan refugee settlement was arranged through Tibetan Encounter in Pokhara.
-The Tibetan owner, Thupten Gyatso, was raised at Jampaling and has designed a number of tours to the refugee settlements in this area of Nepal.
+My trip to Jampaling Tibetan refugees settlement was arranged through Tibetan Encounter in Pokhara.
+The Tibetan owner, Thupten Gyatso, was raised at Jampaling and has designed a number of tours to the refugees settlements in this area of Nepal.
 My two day, one night tour included an ethnic dance presentation, stop at a Tibetan carpet factory, three typical Tibetan meals with a local family, a tour of the schools and other community facilities, a visit to the monastery, the ability to consult with a Tibetan doctor who deals in natural medicines, and a visit to an old folks home, in addition to the fascinating storytelling session.
-To arrange a half-day, full day or multiple day cultural tour to a Tibetan village, contact Thupten at email@example.com, or phone 061-464586 or 980-66-48485.
+To arrange a half-day, full day or multiple day cultural tour to a Tibetan village, contact Thupten at [email protected], or phone 061-464586 or 980-66-48485.
 Tibetan Encounter’s offices can be found on the main street in the Lakeside district of Pokhara, inside Avia Club and next door to Thic Thak Restaurant.